vnea/MiniDiskCpp/README.md

 # Minidisk (master's degree school project)

-Naive algorithm to compute the minidisk of a set of points (working).
+Algo 1 : Naive algorithm to compute the minidisk of a set of points.
-Welzl algorithm to compute the minidisk of a set of points (not working yet).
+Algo 2 : Welzl algorithm to compute the minidisk of a set of points.

+Java : Algo 1 and Algo 2 work.
+C++ : Algo 1 work, Algo 2 doesn't work.